-- (1) Determine the unduplicated number of students in grades 11 and 12 enrolled in Cambridge International (CI), Advanced Placement (AP) at the school. - (2) Divide the count in step one by the 135th day actively enrolled headcount for grades 11 and 12 and express as a percent.
+- (1) Determine the unduplicated number of students in grades 11 and 12 enrolled in Cambridge International (CI), Advanced Placement (AP), or International Baccalaureate (IB) classes at the school. - (2) Divide the count in step one by the 135th day actively enrolled headcount for grades 11 and 12 and express as a percent.